It’s that time of year again: spring cleaning. But spring cleaning isn’t just about tidying your home; it’s about decluttering your digital history.

 • Lock down your login.

 • Use a password, passcode, fingerprint, or facial recognition to log into all of your devices.
-Enable the strongest authentication tools available.

 • Take an inventory of your passwords.
-Are they all long and strong?
-Change any that aren’t.

-• Use a unique password for each account.
+• Use a unique password for each account and change your password for sensitive systems regularly.

 • Consider using a password manager to store and protect your passwords.

-• Refresh your online presence.
+• Review and refresh your online presence.

-• Review and update your online profiles on social media sites.
+• Review and update your privacy and security settings on social media sites.

 • Backup your files.